 Babies sleep - Baby rolls to side or stomach during sleep

-You know back is best, but while your baby is still learning to roll or already an independent roller, you should follow safe sleep practices to reduce the risk of SIDS and keep things safe when baby is sleeping.
+You know back is best, but while your baby is still learning to roll or already an independent roller, you should follow safe sleep practices to reduce the risk of SIDS and keep things safe when your baby sleeps.

 How to be ready: Brush up on the ABC’s of safe sleep: